Remediate malicious email delivered in Office 365

 Admins can take actions on emails in quarantine if necessary, but those emails will expire out of quarantine if they're not manually purged.
-Emails quarantined because of malicious content aren't accessible by users, so security personnel don't have to take any action to get rid of threats in quarantine.
+By default, emails quarantined because of malicious content aren't accessible by users, so security personnel don't have to take any action to get rid of threats in quarantine.
 If the emails are on-premises or external, the user can be contacted to address the suspicious email.
 Or the admins can use separate email server/security tools for removal.
 These emails can be identified by applying the delivery location = on-prem external filter in Explorer.
 For failed or dropped email, or email not accessible by users, there won't be any email to mitigate, since these mails don't reach the mailbox.

 The following image shows how a submission looks in Action Center.
 A remediation can contain multiple submissions.
 If multiple actions get approved through one automated investigation, each email or email cluster action appears in the same remediation as a different submission.